MOUNT BROMO WITHOUT A TOUR: SUNRISE VIEWPOINTS, HIKES, MAPS

 B) Therefore, option B is to go almost the whole way to King Kong Hill but stop just before and watch it at a smaller viewpoint.
 I’ll admit, amidst all the people and parking lots it is hard to find what you want so you kind of just have to get lucky and hope you find a good spot.
 Once again, leaving early gives you breathing room if you pick a dud viewpoint you can quickly change.

 C) There are lots of viewpoints all the way all Penanjakan Hill.
 Some of them look all the way down the ridge of the crater, which is awesome and others have a huge drop-off or unobstructed views.
 To be honest, until you visit once or during the day it will be hard to know which you will prefer.
-The reality is they all more or less look at the same place and we visited several of them after sunrise and commented to eachother that we wouldn’t have been dissapointed at any.
+The reality is they all more or less look at the same place and we visited several of them after sunrise and commented to each other that we wouldn’t have been disappointed at any.

 D) The final option, which is definitely one worth considering is to be on top of Mount Bromo for sunrise.
 All of the tours go to King Kong Hill or Penanjakan Hill for sunrise and then hike up Mount Bromo after.
 Like clockwork after sunrise they make the transition to Mount Bromo for the hike, quickly vacating King Kong Hill.
 If you do it in reverse, you get an epic view of the sunrise from the crater rim and then you miss the crowds when you go up to the viewpoint.
 It’s definitely something to consider.
-We though about this option long and hard but decided in the end we wanted to take photos of the entire valley or ‘Sea of Sand’ while the sun was rising.
+We thought about this option long and hard but decided in the end we wanted to take photos of the entire valley or ‘Sea of Sand’ while the sun was rising.

 Our sunrise was epic and cold.
 The trees made it a bit difficult for too many photos but you had a clear view out of Mount Bromo for landscape photos.
 For us, it was a great helipad for the drones and we sent them straight down towards Mount Bromo for some amazing shots.